JasonDeacutis/JasonDeacutis.github.io/index.md

 		{% include figure.html content=c footer=f style="max-width:485px" footerStyle="max-width:80%" %}
 	</div>
 </div>
-Ultimately the goal was to fully automate this process to work for all art on screen, but developing the automation proved to be time consuming and I never got around to finishing it.
+Ultimately the goal was to fully automate this process to work for all art on screen, but developing the automation proved to be time consuming & I never got around to finishing it.

 ## Reverse Engineering - ArmA Terrain
 ***Disclaimer:** All reverse engineering I conduct is purely for educational purposes.
 I do not claim to be responsible for any of the original work.*

 {% capture c %}{% include image.html src="content\Reverse Engineer\ArmA\utes.jpg" href="content\Reverse Engineer\ArmA\utes_4k.jpg" inline="" %}{% endcapture %}
-{% capture f %}Work in progress port of ArmA 2's <a href="https://armedassault.fandom.com/wiki/Utes">Utes</a> map into Blender, by reverse engineering and extracting from the gamefiles (Enlarge for 4k).{% endcapture %}
+{% capture f %}Work in progress port of ArmA 2's <a href="https://armedassault.fandom.com/wiki/Utes">Utes</a> map into Blender, by reverse engineering & extracting from the gamefiles (Enlarge for 4k).{% endcapture %}
 {% include figure.html content=c footer=f %}

 <center style="margin: 1em 0 1em 0">